 7 – Core by Claire Smyth

-Hailed as “the Margaret Thatcher of cooking” by Gordon Ramsay (it was meant as a compliment), the sweary man himself may be controversially spending lockdown by hiding in Cornwall but we’re certain that chef Smyth is hard at work coming up with new menus.
+Hailed as “the Margaret Thatcher of cooking” by Gordon Ramsay (it was meant as a compliment), Smyth just goes from strength to strength.

-A relative newcomer to the restaurant scene, Clare Smyth nevertheless quickly acquired a pair of Michelin Stars and Ramsay’s former head chef was also the caterer for Harry and Meghan’s wedding reception.
+After quickly acquiring a pair of Michelin Stars for Core, Ramsay’s former head chef was also the caterer for Harry and Meghan’s wedding reception.

 8 – Davies & Brook

-Having collected three Michelin-stars for New York’s Eleven Madison Park, chef Daniel Humm has brought his expertise and style to Claridge’s and it’s the only place to be seen once lockdown’s lifted.
+Having collected three Michelin-stars for New York’s Eleven Madison Park, chef Daniel Humm has brought his expertise and style to Claridge’s and it paid off with a Michelin Star this month and it’s the only place to be seen once lockdown’s lifted.

 9 – The Ledbury

-And clearly the thing we miss most is decent cooking, which is where The Ledbury and its two Michelin stars.
-Something of a Notting Hill legend, the restaurant is a quiet sanctum of fine dining, the creation of Australian chef Brett Graham and, along with a team headed by head chef Jake Leach, the food really is something special.
+The Notting Hill restaurant was a quiet sanctum of fine dining, the creation of Australian chef Brett Graham and, along with a team headed by head chef Jake Leach, the food really was something special.

-Leach, who came from Simon Rogan’s Fera at Claridge’s, has maintained an incredibly high standard making this a destination worth visiting minutes after lockdown lifts!
+Leach, who came from Simon Rogan’s Fera at Claridge’s, maintained an incredibly high standard making this a destination with few peers.

 10 – Hide